-Ian Gibson has devoted his life to the sport of swimming, from learning to swim at a very young age at Scapa Beach to refereeing and judging at national and international competitions.
-Ian has had the dedication required in order to succeed in the sport.
+Ian Gibson devoted his life to the sport of swimming, from learning to swim at a very young age at Scapa Beach to refereeing and judging at national and international competitions.
+Ian had the dedication required in order to succeed in the sport.

 Ian’s first involvement with swimming was at Scapa Beach.
 This was where many local people learned to swim under the guidance of Mr and Mrs Dave Keldie.
 Summer evenings were spent building the children's confidence in the water sufficiently enough to enable them then to take part in the end of holiday galas in the basins in Kirkwall and Stromness.

 Ian was a member of the Junior Inter County Swimming team in 1961 where he broke the record for the 50-yard breaststroke.
 Which he still holds to this day.

 Soon after Kirkwall Indoor Swimming Pool opened in 1972 Ian got involved in setting up a disabled swimming club.
 This was the start of what turned out to be a life-time commitment to swimming.

 Ian also covered many roles within the Kirkwall Amateur Swimming Club (KASC), including; Gala Convener, Secretary, Vice President, President.
 As well as KASC, Ian was also heavily involved in other associations and clubs in various roles; Vice President Orkney Amateur Swimming Club (OASC), Chairman of Orkney Junior Inter County Sports Committee, Kirkwall and OASC coach, President OASC, twice, Treasurer OASC, Secretary OASC.

 Whilst being heavily involved within Orkney swimming, Ian also gained many coaching and refereeing qualifications including being appointed Orkney Area Officials convener in 1995 by SASA North District Swimming.
 Since then Ian had:

 Officiated at over 300 district meet sessions including: